 Morrisons online shoppers can better manage the contents of their fridge through the information set out on their customer receipt, which includes product by product details of where to store their items and when they need to be used by.

 While we encourage Morrisons customers to use a longer lasting ‘bag for life’ we understand there will always be some demand for single use carrier bags.
 To minimise their impact our carrier bags use recycled material and are exceptionally durable, allowing them to be reused, which we encourage.

 We are using proceeds generated from the levy on carrier bags to support the Morrisons Foundation.

 Morrisons have been working hard to reduce Campylobacter levels in fresh chicken.

-We have introduced a Campylobacter reduction plan which, following independent tests has shown significant improvements year on year.
-Our results for the whole of 2015 are below the 7% FSA target.
+We have introduced a Campylobacter reduction plan which has shown significant improvements year on year.
+Our results are now consistently below the 7% FSA target.

 The Morrisons Corporate Responsibility programme is underpinned with responsible business practices and policies.
 Our stakeholders are interested in our position on key issues, such as our approach to animal welfare or how we work with our suppliers to ensure good working conditions.
 These and a range of other issues including our sustainable sourcing policies, are covered by the information here.

 Find out our policies on the issues that matter most to Morrisons customers.